Austinuc/alx-low_level_programming/0x08-recursion/README.md

-4-pow_recursion.c | Returns the value of 'x' raised to the power of 'y' 5-sqrt_recursion.c | Returns the natural square root of a given integer 6-is_prime_number.c | Returns 1 if a given number is a prime number or 0 otherwise
+4-pow_recursion.c | Returns the value of 'x' raised to the power of 'y' 5-sqrt_recursion.c | Returns the natural square root of a given integer 6-is_prime_number.c | Returns 1 if a given number is a prime number or 0 otherwise 100-is_palindrome.c | Checks if a string is a Palindrome